 Energy Healing modalities need not be done in-person, but some clients will want in-person only, and we have to be careful.
+The general rule is that if hairdressers and beauty salons are open, you can do in-person if you choose toi.
 This is a list made from both the RSA and England guidance.

 For a full up to date list, please refer to your local government latest advice as local authorities can and will change the level of lockdown depending on the local situation.

 Above all stay safe, be prepared and respect your and your clients health and well being.
 The following are standard procedure and compulsory during lockdown, some will remain standard operating procedure and some of the additional steps will be included persistently depending on the updated knowledge we get.

 Standard Procedure You Must Do For Every Client

 - Provide a hand sanitising/hand-washing station for customers before they enter the business premises;